Defreddy/mell07/README.md

 ## Deployment

 The instructions above are for running the app **locally** - on your own computer - using Laravel Sail to manage the Docker containers.
 When you want to deploy this app to a self-managed server and make it available through a web server, you should not use Laravel Sail.
+Laravel Sail is not built for serving PHP applications in production.

 - For the system requirements to run Laravel applications on a server, check [this article](https://laravel.com/docs/8.x/deployment).
 - For a step-by-step guide on how to actually run the application code on the server, check [this article](https://laraveldaily.com/how-to-deploy-laravel-projects-to-live-server-the-ultimate-guide/).
 Important notes: